Tinplate: History of production processes and markets

 Despite this blow, the industry continued, but on a smaller scale.
-Nevertheless, there were still 518 mills in operation in 1937, including 224 belonging to Richard Thomas & Co.
-However, the traditional 'pack mill' had been overtaken by the improved 'strip mill', of which the first in Great Britain was built by Richard Thomas & Co. in the late 1930s.
-Strip mills rendered the old pack mills obsolete and the last of them closed in about the 1960s.
+There were 518 mills in operation in 1937, including 224 belonging to Richard Thomas & Co.
+The traditional 'pack mill' had been overtaken by the improved 'strip mill', of which the first in Great Britain was built by Richard Thomas & Co. in the late 1930s.
+Strip mills rendered the old pack mills obsolete and the last of them closed circa the 1960s.

 Pack mill process

 The raw material was bar iron, or (from the introduction of mild steel in the late 19th century), a bar of steel.
 This was drawn into a flat bar (known as a tin bar) at the ironworks or steel works where it was made.
 The cross-section of the bar needed to be accurate in size as this would be the cross-section of the pack of plates made from it.
 The bar was cut to the correct length (being the width of the plates) and heated.
 It was then passed four or five times through the rolls of the rolling mill, to produce a thick plate about 30 inches long.
 Between each pass the plate is passed over (or round) the rolls, and the gap between the rolls is narrowed by means of a screw.

 This was then rolled until it had doubled in length.
 The plate was then folded in half ('doubled') using a doubling shear, which was like a table where one half of the surface folds over on top of the other.
 It is then put into a furnace to be heated until it is well 'soaked'.
 This is repeated until there is a pack of 8 or 16 plates.
 The pack is then allowed to cool.
 When cool, the pack was sheared (using powered shears) and the plates separated by 'openers' (usually women).
 Defective plates were discarded, and the rest passed to the pickling department.

 In the pickling department, the plates were immersed in baths of acid (to remove scale, i.e., oxide), then in water (washing them).
 After inspection they were placed in an annealing furnace, where they were heated for 10–14 hours.
 This was known as 'black pickling' and 'black annealing'.
 After being removed they were allowed to cool for up to 48 hours.
 The plates were then rolled cold through highly polished rolls to remove any unevenness and give them a polished surface.
-They were then annealed again (but at a lower temperature) and pickled again, this being known as 'white annealing' and 'white pickling'.
+They were then annealed again at a lower temperature and pickled again, this being known as 'white annealing' and 'white pickling'.
 They were then washed and stored in slightly acid water (where they would not rust) awaiting tinning.